kimiachenari/kimiachenari.github.io/index.md

 ##### The map shows the mean temperature of Mashhad city in Iran between the years 2013 to 2021 using Google Earth Engine (GEE) image collection of Landsat-8 top-of-the-atmosphere (TOA) with scale of 100 m.
 ![LST](https://user-images.githubusercontent.com/104256716/176388471-13c63749-f8eb-4915-8bd1-fdeeeb36fc32.png)

 ##### The same range of the L.S.T. value was adopted for all chosen districts from 10℃ to 26℃.
-Table 1 represents the median temperature values of the boxplot.
-The lowest average temperature belonged to district 1, while 6 reflected almost the same temperature
+The lowest average temperature belonged to district 1 (b), while district 10 (d) reflected the highest average temperature.

 ![NDVI](https://user-images.githubusercontent.com/104256716/176388635-6a30bb8e-c91f-45d3-9c1b-a7e8c31d2e53.png)
-##### The map represents NDVI and LST compration between four districts of Mashhad city in Iran. all N.D.V.I. values presented the same range from -0.5 to 0.7.
+##### All N.D.V.I. values presented the same range from -0.5 to 0.7.
 Typically, built-up and bare soil areas indicated low N.D.V.I. values, while the vegetated area indicated moderate.
-According to Table 3, the most significant value of median N.D.V.I. belonged to districts 6 and 10, while districts 11 and 1 showed lower median N.D.V.I.
+According to boxplot, the most significant value of median N.D.V.I. belonged to districts 6 (c) and 10 (d), while districts 11 (e) and 1 (b) showed lower median N.D.V.I.

-#### visualizing Temperature's Data using Altair Python library
+#### Visualizing Temperature's Data using Altair Python library
-#### Land Surface Temperature
+#### Land Surface Temperature (LST)
 ![lst2](https://user-images.githubusercontent.com/104256716/176609541-74284575-5554-4804-bb4b-9fbf8ba76659.png)
 ##### The data was gathered and export from GEE then was visualized using Altair Python library.
-As we can see in chart, between 2020 and 2021 which was the Corona pandamic the maximum temperature was lower than years before.
+As we can see, between 2020 and 2021 which was the Corona pandamic the maximum temperature was lower than years before.

 #### Air Temperature